-MOBA Sample: Introduction
+MOBA game UI sample: Introduction

 This is a presentation of a MOBA (Multiplayer Online Battle Arena) interface package from designers’ development perspective.
 Our primary visual reference is League of Legends – the most popular MOBA game at the moment.
 We wanted our sample to look like a small completed game.